 Plain x-rays are not usually useful for diagnosis of hepatobiliary disorders.
 They are insensitive for gallstones unless the gallstones are calcified and large.
 Plain x-rays can detect a calcified (porcelain) gallbladder.
 Rarely, in gravely ill patients, x-rays show air in the biliary tree, which suggests emphysematous cholangitis.

-MRI images blood vessels (without using contrast), ducts, and hepatic tissues.
+MRI is used to image blood vessels (without using contrast), ducts, and hepatic tissues.
 Its clinical uses are still evolving.
 MRI is superior to CT and ultrasonography for diagnosing diffuse liver disorders (eg, fatty liver, hemochromatosis) and for clarifying some focal defects (eg, hemangiomas).
 MRI also shows blood flow and therefore complements Doppler ultrasonography and CT angiography in the diagnosis of vascular abnormalities and in vascular mapping before liver transplantation.

 Magnetic resonance cholangiopancreatography (MRCP) is more sensitive than CT or ultrasonography in diagnosing common bile duct abnormalities, particularly stones.
 Its images of the biliary system and pancreatic ducts are comparable to those obtained with ERCP and percutaneous transhepatic cholangiography, which are more invasive.
 Thus, MRCP is a useful screening tool when biliary obstruction is suspected and before therapeutic ERCP (eg, for simultaneous imaging and stone removal) is done.